HungryTurtleCode/htc_website/jekyll/_drafts/parallax-mountains.md

 Once we have that percentage we can scale the different elements using it by multiplying the percentage by some constant to get different scaling on each element.

-The end result is a beautiful parallax zoom effect when we start to scroll that just stops when we reach 500 pixels of scoll down the page.
+The end result is a beautiful parallax zoom effect when we start to scroll that just stops when we reach 500 pixels of scroll down the page.

 ## Section 2

 Next thing to do is add in the second section.
-The first thing i'll do towards that is create a fade out transition that will later lead into the second section.
+The first thing I'll do towards that is create a fade out transition that will later lead into the second section.

 We will change the opacity of the
 {% ihighlight css %}{% raw %}